 Working with Report Template

 The report template occupies the main part of the Report Builder.
-It consists of the report objects, which have their own properties to control their displaying behaviour.
+It consists of the report objects, which have their own properties to control their displaying behavior.

 Adding an object